A father celebrates his 'unconventional' family | CBC News

 'I was going to be the best father that a little girl ever had'

-Robert Wright has many labels: African Nova Scotian, gay, social worker and the list goes on, but he says being a single father comes above it all.
+Robert Wright has many labels: black Nova Scotian, gay, social worker and the list goes on, but he says being a single father comes above it all.

 Wright spent Father's Day cooking pancakes, driving his daughter Maya to the bank and tending to his garden in a home he shares with his 76-year-old mother, Dorothy Wright, and son Aydehn, 15.